ampproject/bentojs.dev/site/en/guides/getting-started-with-Vue-and-Bento.md

 ---
 layout: layouts/guide.njk
 tags: guides
-title: Getting Started with Vue.js and Bento
+title: Using Bento components in a Vue.js app
-description: How to use Bento components for building a Vue.js application.
+description: Learn how to get started with using Bento components in your Vue.js application.
 ---

 This guide is to help you get started with using Bento components in your Vue.js application.
 All Bento components are provided as web components, which makes them easy to use with Vue.js.